BlockchainCommons/Research/README.md

 ### BCR Status

    * *Draft* — The initial draft of a BCR.
 Contributors may work on a BCR as they see fit when it remains version 0.Y.Z.
 When they increment to 1.0.0, they are requested BC review.
-   * *Accepted* — A major BCR or BCP draft that has been accepted by BC for further work.
+   * *Work Product* — A major BCR or BCP draft that has been accepted by BC for further work.
    * *Promoted* — A BCR draft that has been promoted to a BCP.
    * *Deprecated* — A BCR or BCP draft that has been superseded by another specification.

 ## Origin, Authors, Copyright & Licenses

-Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).
+Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).

 ## Financial Support